rust-lang/book/nostarch/chapter07.md

 Listing 7-2: The module tree for the code in Listing 7-1

-This tree shows how some of the modules nest inside one another (for example, `hosting` nests inside `front_of_house`).
-The tree also shows that some modules are *siblings* to each other, meaning they’re defined in the same module (`hosting` and `serving` are defined within `front_of_house`).
-To continue the family metaphor, if module A is contained inside module B, we say that module A is the *child* of module B and that module B is the *parent* of module A.
+This tree shows how some of the modules nest inside one another; for example, `hosting` nests inside `front_of_house`.
+The tree also shows that some modules are *siblings* to each other, meaning they’re defined in the same module;
-Notice that the entire module tree is rooted under the implicit module named `crate`.
+`hosting` and `serving` are siblings defined within `front_of_house`.
+If module A is contained inside module B, we say that module A is the *child* of module B and that module B is the *parent* of module A. Notice that the entire module tree is rooted under the implicit module named `crate`.

 The module tree might remind you of the filesystem’s directory tree on your computer; this is a very apt comparison!
 Just like directories in a filesystem,